-There are currently 67 “free-ridable” routes on Zwift, so this is the list of routes we’ll be riding.
-(There are many other “event-only” routes available, but we’re leaving these off the list since they are event-dependant and not included in the Zwift Insider Route Hunter Leaderboards.)
+When it was last updated, there were 92 “free-ridable” routes on Zwift.
+(There are many other “event-only” routes available, but we’re leaving these off the list since they are event-dependant, don’t give you a route completion badge, and are not included in the Zwift Insider Route Hunter Leaderboards.)

-I broke the routes into 5 groups, roughly based on the number of water bottles (bidons) it would take you to finish the route:
+I broke the routes into 5 groups, roughly based on difficulty as described by the number of water bottles (bidons) you may need to finish the route:

-Once we had that list, I organized it into a progressive schedule of 55 rides.
-(That is 11 weeks of 5 rides per week if you follow Monica’s schedule–or you can complete it in under 8 weeks if you ride every day.)
+Once we had that list, I organized it into a progressive schedule of 60 rides.
+(That is 12 weeks of 5 rides per week, or you can complete it in under 9 weeks if you ride every day.)

-But as it builds to the “3 bidon” routes, we intersperse difficult rides with recovery rides, so your body can properly recover.
+But as it builds to the 3 bidon routes, we intersperse difficult rides with recovery rides, so your body can properly recover.
 Remember: you don’t get stronger while you ride, you get stronger afterward when your body recovers!
-So take it easy on the recovery days (which have a grey background in the schedule) so your body can be strong for the harder rides.
+So take it easy on the recovery days so your body can be ready for the harder rides.